xtralifecloud/unity-sdk/Docs/getting_started.md

 This code will fetch a clan object.
 This operation is asynchronous and may take a bit of time or operate instantly, depending on various conditions.
 You should do it at startup as shown above and keep it as a member of your class.

-Another very important object is the `Gamer` object.
+Another very important object is the #CloudBuilderLibrary.Gamer object.
 This represents a signed in user, and provides all functionality that requires to be logged in.
 You will obtain it by logging in through the clan object.

 ~~~~{.cs}
 	Clan.LoginAnonymously((Result<Gamer> result) => {